Induced Riemannian structures on null hypersurfaces: Riemannian metric induced on a null hypersurface

-We could have constructed a Riemannian metric on the whole $M$ which would induce a Riemannian metric on $L$, Lemma \ref{lema1}.
+Using Lemma \ref{lema1}, we could have constructed a Riemannian metric on the whole $M$ which would induce a Riemannian metric on $L$.
 However, this construction is too rigid and it restricts the link between the geometry of the ambient and the geometry induced on $L$.
-In this paper the key point is not the Riemannian character of the metric $\overline{g}$ on the ambient, but that of the induced metric $\widetilde{g}$ on $L$.
+In this paper, the key point is not the Riemannian character of the metric $\overline{g}$ on the ambient, but that of the induced metric $\widetilde{g}$ on $L$.
+In a similar way we could have defined the rigging vector field $\zeta$ on $L$ instead on an open set containing $L$, but the tuning of both geometries are easier described with hypothesis on the properties of $\zeta$ as a vector field on $M$.

-In \cite{Atindogbe1}, after fixing a lightlike vector field $\xi \in\mathfrak{X}(L)$ and a screen distribution $SL$, a Riemannian metric $h$ is constructed on $L$ defining $h(U,V)=g(U,V)+g(N,U)g(N,V)$, where $N$ is the lightlike transverse vector field determined by $\xi$ and $SL$.
-This Riemannian metric $h$ coincides with our construction of $\widetilde{g}$ in the special case that we had considered $N$ as a rigging defined only on $L$.
-Neverthess, our approach is slightly different since we construct the Riemannian metric $\widetilde{g}$, the lightlike section $\xi$ and the screen distribution only after fixing a rigging $\zeta$.
-This allows us to take advantage of the existence of rigging with good properties.